wishihab/Android-RATList/README.md

 # Remote Access Tool Trojan List - Android

-This repo contents all RAT trojan android as I know so far (free or paid app) with permission and feature used list for my documentation.
+This repo contents all RAT trojan android (and dataset) as I know so far (free or paid app) with permission and feature used list for my documentation.

 Looking for free port forwarding without buy VPN or Router setting??
 Use [Ngrok](https://ngrok.com/)